woodcock3/lcc11-emails/src/emails/citizenship-group-ceremony.md

 ## Arrival
 Please arrive 15 minutes before your ceremony starts.
 If you are late you will not be allowed to go ahead with the ceremony and will need to rebook.
 Please use the main entrance to the Civic Hall on Millennium Square.
-If you require level access, please use the entrance on Portland Crescent.
+If you require level access, use the entrance on Portland Crescent.

 ## Preparing for your ceremony